emguy/starwars-project/README.md

 - The file `docker-compose.yaml` is the docker-compose file for running the whole application.
 See the next section.

 ## Setup the production environment

+The following are the steps to run this web application.

 ### Build the docker image and the UI assets